Help after the death of a partner

 Get help with living costs

-If you were 45 or over but under state pension age when your partner died you can apply for Bereavement Allowance and a Bereavement Payment.
+If you were 45 or over but under state pension age when your partner died you can apply for Bereavement Support Payment.

 You can use the 'Tell Us Once' service to deal with things like tax and cancelling your partner's benefits.
 It will also cancel their passport and driving licence.